The support we offer:

 Training Courses

 We and our partner organisations provide training opportunities for individuals and groups that are looking to develop green skills.
+All groups are free to attend, and for adults unless otherwise stated, no previous gardening experience is needed.
 These include:

 - Grow Food Indoors in collaboration with One Seed Forward

-- Growing for Wellbeing Course in collaboration with Mind Store
+- Growing for Wellbeing in collaboration with Mind Store

 Want to develop new skills, while getting to know others within your local community?
 Volunteering at a community growing project might be the perfect place to start.
-Community growing projects offer a friendly environment to practice whatever it is you’re wanting to learn.
+Volunteering at a community growing project offers a friendly environment to learn new skills, participate in community activities and events, and skill share.

 The benefits of volunteering at community growing projects can include: